sourcegraph/about/handbook/engineering/security/index.md

 **Large changes**

 Large changes are communicated through [RFCs](../../communication/rfcs/index.md).
-The RFC provide as much context as possible about the issue, the reason for the change, and its relative importance and urgency.
+The RFC provides as much context as possible about the issue, the reason for the change, and its relative importance and urgency.
 We collaborate on the RFC as a team, sharing the RFC with the Engineering Manager(s) for the impacted team for both feedback and [prioritizing](../../product/prioritizing.md).
-Upon approval, we create GitHub issues, labeling them with a new label, for the RFC (i.e rfc214), sharing with the Engineering manager.
+Upon approval, we create GitHub issues, labeling them with a new label, for the RFC (i.e RFC-214), sharing with the Engineering Manager.
 When possible, a member of the security team attends the planning session, to help provide input should more be needed.

 **Providing input**